Rindbee/godot-docs-l10n/classes/es/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC3_SRGB_BLOCK** = ``137``

-Formato de datos de canal rojo/verde/azul/alfa sin signo comprimido en VRAM con valor normalizado y codificación sRGB no lineal.
-Los valores están en el rango ``[0.0, 1.0]``.
-La precisión del formato es de 5 bits del canal rojo, 6 bits del canal verde, 5 bits del canal azul y 8 bits del canal alfa.
-Utiliza la compresión de texturas BC3 (también conocida como S3TC DXT5).
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is 5 bits of red channel, 6 bits of green channel, 5 bits of blue channel, and 8 bits of alpha channel.
+Using BC3 texture compression (also known as S3TC DXT5).

 .. _class_RenderingDevice_constant_DATA_FORMAT_BC4_UNORM_BLOCK: